 Before/After the Game

-Right beside the ground you'll find The Huntsman, and back in the City, there are plenty of good pubs in and around Eyre Square;
+Less than five minutes from the Sportsground you'll find The Huntsman where you can eat, drink and sleep.
+Failing that, you are a short walk back to the City, and there are plenty of good pubs in and around Eyre Square;

 - O'Connells is a small pub on the square that is particularly popular with Connacht fans,